lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-03-09-Quaternions.md

 ### Defining the primitive operators

 It is now possible to define the primitive quaternions, $\mathbf{i}$, $\mathbf{j}$ and $\mathbf{k}$.
-With co-recursion, new entities are defined in terms of the behaviour of the selectors.
+With corecursion, new entities are defined in terms of the behaviour of the selectors.
 For example, the quaternion $\mathbf{i}$ yields zero for all selectors except `Im1`.
 The quaternions $\mathbf{j}$ and $\mathbf{k}$ are defined analogously.

 <pre class="source">